-“In the Sleep of Death” is now available in paperback and eBook format.
+“In the Sleep of Death”

 9 story-building tips for writing time travel stories